 Being Assigned to a Team

-The Administrator of Accreditation is responsible for developing the accreditation site teams.
-All team members must be trained BIR members who are free of all conflicts of interest (see above).
+The Administrator of Accreditation is responsible for assigning individuals to the accreditation site teams.
 BIR members are annually asked to identify dates during which they are available to participate in an accreditation site visit.
-Teams are usually created about six months before each site visit is scheduled to occur; team members will learn about their scheduled visit immediately afterward.

 Travel Plans

-Team members will receive instructions from the state consultant regarding their travel plans.
+If travel is necessary for the site visit, team members will receive detailed travel instructions from the state consultant.
 Team members should make travel arrangements upon receipt of the instructions, following the guidelines for arrival and departure.

-The Commission follows state administrative guidelines for reimbursing individuals.
-As required by different team members, the Commission will purchase airline tickets or reimburse for mileage at state rates.
-The agency will contract with the institution to pay the hotel bill.
-In addition, the Commission will pay per diem expenses for meals and incidentals paid for by team members in accordance with state policy.
-The consultant assigned to the accreditation team is responsible to review details with the team.
-Any expenses beyond those specified in state regulations will not be covered.
-For instance, meals that exceed the state per diem and out of state flights.
-If a team member’s district requires a substitute during the site visit, the Commission will pay for that substitute when billed by the district.
+All travel reimbursements will follow state-adopted guidelines.
+Any expenses beyond those specified in state regulations will not be.
+If a team member’s district or county office employer requires a substitute teacher during the site visit, the Commission will pay for that cost when billed by the district.

 Review Materials

-The consultant should contact all team members to ensure they have received all materials and to determine if they have any questions about the visit.
-Team members should contact their consultant if they have questions or do not receive their materials 45 days prior to the scheduled visit.
+The consultant will be in contact with all team members to ensure they have received all relevant information prior to and during the visit and respond to any questions they may have about the visit.

 Clothing

 Team members should dress in a professional manner while performing accreditation duties in public.
-Team members should also bring comfortable and casual clothes for evening team meetings at the hotel.
+Team members should also bring comfortable and casual clothes for evening team meetings.

 Telephone Use and Internet Access

-Although personal and professional telephone calls should be kept to an absolute minimum team members should leave the hotel telephone number and the campus telephone number so they can be contacted in an emergency.
-On most accreditation visits, wireless connectivity will be available at both the institution and the hotel.
-Team members are encouraged to bring a laptop to the visit.
+Personal and professional phone calls should be kept to an minimum during site visits.
+Team members are must bring their own laptop to the visit.
+For accreditation visits that are held virtually, team members are expected to have a reliable internet connection and a work space that will honor the confidentiality requirements that accompany the site visit.

-Special Needs
+Special Accommodations

-If a team member has allergies, specific housing needs, dietary restrictions, or other special needs, the state consultant should be contacted as soon as possible so appropriate arrangements can be made.
+If a team member has allergies, specific lodging needs, dietary restrictions, or other special accommodations, the state consultant should be contacted as soon as possible so appropriate arrangements can be made.

-Participate in All Team Meetings
+Participation in Team Meetings

 Members of the accreditation team are expected to arrange their travel so as to arrive at the team's hotel in time for all team meetings.
 Throughout the duration of the visit, team members are expected to travel together, dine together, and be available for all required meetings.
 Team members should plan to work every evening.
 Finally, team members must not leave the host campus prior to the presentation of the team's report, without prior arrangement with the state consultant.

-Conduct AllAssigned Interviews
+For accreditation visits that are held virtually, team members are expected to participate in all team meetings held via an electronic platform and will participate fully in all aspects of the site visit.
+The remote nature of the site visit does not change the content of the site visit, only the way in which the site visit team is interacting with the constituents of the institution.

+Participation in Assigned Interviews